ibm-cloud-docs/secrets-manager/faqs.md

 ## Are community plug-ins for Vault supported by {{site.data.keyword.secrets-manager_short}}?
 {: #supported-vault-components}

-No. {{site.data.keyword.secrets-manager_short}} doesn't support community that are available for Vault.
-Instead, the service builds on a custom version of open source Vault to support operations in {{site.data.keyword.secrets-manager_short}} for various secret types.
+{{site.data.keyword.secrets-manager_short}} does not support community plug-ins that are available for Vault.
+The service uses a custom version of open source Vault to support operations in {{site.data.keyword.secrets-manager_short}} for [various secret types](/docs/secrets-manager?topic=secrets-manager-secret-basics#secret-types).
+All other plug-ins or added components that are offered by the open source Vault community are not accessible by Secrets Manager.

 ## Can I manage {{site.data.keyword.cloud_notm}} secrets by using an on-premises Vault?
 {: #faq-vault-plugins}